Morphology and magnetism of multifunctional nanostructured $\gamma$-Fe$_2$O$_3$ films: Simulation and experiments: Simulation

 with

 where $a$ and $c$ are lengths of the shorter and longer particle axis, respectively.
-The ratio $r = c/a$ and the easy axis direction can be determined by diagonalizing the inertia matrix for each particle.
+The ratio $\rho = c/a$ and the easy axis direction can be determined by diagonalizing the inertia matrix for each particle.

-Another issue is the calibration of the length scale.
-The pattern generated by the CDS model has an arbitrary length scale.
-In order to obtain a good quantitative comparison with experiment we calibrated the simulated pattern by defining that the simulated average diameter ($D_{\mbox{ CDS}}$) had the same value as in the real sample ($D_{\mbox{ TEM}}$), that is $D_{\mbox{ CDS}} \cong 7.5$ nm.
+Another issue is the calibration of the length scale since the CDS model has arbitrary units.
+In order to obtain a good quantitative comparison with experiment we calibrated the length scale of the simulated pattern by defining that the simulated average diameter ($D_{\mbox{ CDS}}$) had the same value as in the real sample ($D_{\mbox{ TEM}}$), that is $D_{\mbox{ CDS}} \cong 7.5$ nm.
 With this, the length of each cell is